sydney - school holidays spots

 Rouse Hill House & Farm - Rouse Hill House & Farm in LEGO® Bricks exhibition.
 Explore models of the iconic Rouse Hill House, outbuildings, stable and barns constructed from LEGO® bricks with breathtaking architectural detail and accuracy by the Southern Hemisphere’s only LEGO®-certified professional, Australia’s Ryan McNaught.
 Kids can get hands-on with over 200,000 loose LEGO® bricks too.
 Adult $12, Concession $8, Family $38, Member free.
 Wednesday to Sunday.
 Our review here.

-Rouse Hill House & Farm - Search for bush tucker plants with Aboriginal guides from Muru Mittigar around Rouse Hill House and Farm.
+Rouse Hill House & Farm - Bush Tucker.
+Search for bush tucker plants with Aboriginal guides from Muru Mittigar around Rouse Hill House and Farm.
 Learn about traditional bush foods and make a traditional johnnycake.
 Then sit down to your well-earned tucker!
-Ages 5 to 12 yrs.
-Various dates, times and prices.
+Ages 5 to 12 years.
+Various dates, times and prices apply.
 More info here.

 Sydney Bus Museum.
 Hop onboard a Vintage Double Decker Bus from the QVB to the Sydney Bus Museum with the kids these holidays for a fun day out!
 The kids will love it, we sure did!
 Open the 1st and 3rd Sunday of each month so Sunday 21st April will be the next opening however please check their website for more to make sure.
 Our review here.